guikarai/LinuxONE-crypto-utils/index.md

 <crypto stack picture here>

 ## Hands-on LAB Agenda
-- Enabling Linux to use the Hardware
+- Part I : Enabling Linux to use the Hardware
-- Pervasive Encryption - Enabling OpenSSL and openSSH to use the Hardware
+- Part II : Pervasive Encryption - Enabling OpenSSL and openSSH to use the Hardware
-- Pervasive Encryption - Enabling dm-crypt to use the Hardware
+- Part III : Pervasive Encryption - Enabling dm-crypt to use the Hardware
-- Optimization - Enabling Java and WebSphere to Exploit the Crypto Hardware
+- Part IV : Optimization - Enabling Java and WebSphere to Exploit the Crypto Hardware
-- Optimization - Configuring the IBM HTTP Server to use the Crypto Hardware
+- Part V : Optimization - Configuring the IBM HTTP Server to use the Crypto Hardware
-- Optimization - Enabling the WAS Plugin to Use the Crypto Hardware
+- Part VI : Optimization - Enabling the WAS Plugin to Use the Crypto Hardware

 ## Part I - Enabling Linux to use the Hardware
 #### CPACF Enablement verification